christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 Motivated by that concept, Forgejo's amazing community and perhaps because it's incredibly easy to set up, you select it for your private code forge.
 Though, with your Forgejo instance up and running you might miss a few features.
 I, for example, needed to receive email notifications and webhooks when a CI Workflow failed.
-Forgejo didn't offer that feature so I started contributing to Forgejo.
+Forgejo didn't offer that feature so I started contributing.
 You might find yourself in those shoes, too.
-In this article I want to help you and give my experience contributing to Forgejo.
+In this article I want to help you on that journey and give my experience contributing to Forgejo.
 The parts that took the most effort where
 - setting up a development environment,
 - understanding Forgejo's notification architecture,
 - actually implementing the features and
 - writing exhaustive tests for the features I implemented.

-Though I argue my development setup specifics are highly valuable to anyone getting into this, I'll move that part to the end for reasons of presentation.
-Also, be aware that I'm describing all of this as of commit `b2c4fc9f94` from 21st July 2025.
+Be aware that I'm describing all of this as of commit `b2c4fc9f94` from 21st July 2025.
 Some of this information may be outdated by the time you read it.

 ## Any Go Project's Directory Structure
+Firstly we need to take a look behind Forgejo's pretty curtain:
 Forgejo uses Go for its backend.
 I've always found Go's module system illusive, especially its use of domains as module paths.
 Also, Go does a lot of things implicitly, for example: